freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/+page.md

 To be clear about the distinction, on this site, when we address the Freon user, we call him/her a **language engineer**.
 The people that will be using the generated work environment are simply called **users**.

-## Welcome!

 So welcome, language engineer, to the world of Freon.
 This documentation is meant for you.
 It explains how Freon can help you in creating a language, and building a work environment for it.
 If you have questions that are not answered in this documentation, please get in contact with the Freon team, for instance via email at _info AT freon4dsl.dev_.